Signum21/Restaurant-reservations/README.md

 <h2>Instructions</h2>

-If you want to test it you'll need a web server and MySQL You can change the database settings on the env.json file
+If you want to test it you'll need a web server and MySQL<br/>
+You can change the database settings on the env.json file<br/>

-Import the file db_setup.sql which will create the database and all the tables you need to save the data<br/>
+Import the file db_setup.sql which will create the database and all the tables you need to save the data
-Copy all the others repository files in the right web server directory (eg. htdocs for XAMPP)<br/>
-Open the browser, type "localhost" and it will lead you to the home page where you can create an account
 <br/><br/>